dodgog/dart-drift-sync-packages/docs/FEEDBACK.md

       with `get_bundle_ids_query`, `post_bundles_query`
     - gRPC might be a good use case here if we want to use more of a function calling approach
+- [ ] VA: agreed, todo in kotlin. easy to develop because provides a channel to communicate and the shared package immediately assures query exists. we don't have to use openapi because it would be more manual labor

 ----------------------------